jluchman/domir/README.md

 vary.
 I recommend filtering the data to include *only* the sample that does not have any missing data on the variables included.

+## Author’s Opinions: Development Perspective

+I have a few opinions about relative importance that will likely guide development of this package’s functionality in the shorter term.

 In my view, `domin` is a decision tool for model explanation (i.e., understanding a fitted, pre-selected model) and is not as useful for model selection (i.e., choosing a “final” model) or inference (i.e., significance testing/bootstrapping).
-This perspective will guide development of this package’s functionality.
+Functions to obtain confidence intervals are unlikely to be offered and future developments are unlikely to incorporate “importance” metrics I view as primarily useful for model selection.